ruaan-deysel/Agentic-DevOps/README.md

 5. Follow the principle of least privilege for service principals
 6. Run validation tests before deploying to production
 7. Use What-If operations to preview changes

-## Contributing

-Contributions to improve the devcontainer are welcome.
-Please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.